 I obediently add this to the inventory of best ideas for our band name, directly underneath Three Cat Night, The Deaf Leopards, Nuclear Kittens and Stone Temple Cats.

-Ron had been depressed for a while now.
+Ron has been depressed for a while now.
 I’m not sure if it’s true depression or if he’s just undergoing a series of disturbed catnip-induced thought processes.
 He’s certainly been acting particularly strangely of late.
 One minute he has this exaggerated view that he is the king of cool and deserves to be highly regarded amongst the fellow cats of our community and the next thing he talks like he’s wallowing in the depths of despair.

 “Sometimes I just want to go outside and pay one of those cat-hating locals ten bucks to run over my head.”

 This gloomy remark came just after he’d rather clumsily attempted to chat up the ragdoll who had recently appeared on the Diamond Harbour cat scene.
 I could hardly blame him.
-She was exquisite with the stunningly blue eyes and silky cream coat that is distinctive to her breed.
+She is exquisite with the stunningly blue eyes and silky cream coat that is distinctive to her breed.
 I have some ragdoll in my lineage, but not to this extent.
 This cat is all class.
 Definitely a pure breed and totally out of Ron’s league.

 She ran away in a state of fright and I can’t say I blame her.
 Ron had pounced on her and said something in a breathless pant that sounded like “would you like to lie down with me this evening”.
 Evidently he had meant to say “voulez vous coucher avec moi ce soir” in French but his nervous state had brought about a breakdown in communication between his brain and his mouth and it had come out in English.
 Even with the benefit this contextual knowledge, I’m not entirely sure how this was meant to be taken, or if this is necessarily a good opening gambit.